marcelocra/marcelocra/README.md

 These days I work with an **"Engineer in the Loop"**[^eitl] approach: I use LLMs and AI agents like **GitHub Copilot**, **Roo Code**, **Continue.dev** and others as teammates to ship high-quality code faster, while keeping architectural oversight and maintaining the code quality standards I learned at Google.

 [^google]: Working mostly with C++, Python and JavaScript.
-[^eitl]: I discovered this term in [Roo Code's job posting](https://roocode.com/careers).
-It matched how I already think about AI-assisted development.
+[^eitl]: I discovered this term in a job posting from Roo Code.
+It matches how I already think about AI-assisted development, so I decided to use.

 ### 🚀 What I'm Building

+- **Futurin** (Founder): My software lab where I build and deploy micro-SaaS products using Next.js, TypeScript, Tailwind CSS, and shadcn/ui.
+- **Adapta AI Challenge**: Selected as one of ~80 finalists (from 2,000+ applicants) for Brazil's largest AI Hackathon.
+Built an OOH analytics tool in ~24h, placed **Top 3**, and presented to **~7,000 people** at the Adapta Summit main stage.
+- **Quick prototypes**: Most ideas I want to try start out as **quick prototypes** just for myself, built using **GitHub Spark** (or similar tools: v0.app, bolt.new, etc.) and **prompt engineering**.
+- **YourLinx** (Product): A local-only, private and personal golink Chrome Extension.
+Building with React and Tailwind CSS.

 **AI-Powered Stuff:**